 During the 1950's, Baltimore City and suburban households had about the same median earnings.
-By the end of the century, however, the median family income of City households had fallen considerably in relation to incomes in the suburbs.
+By the end of the century, however, the median family income of City households had fallen considerably in relation to incomes in the suburbs, as indicated in chart X.9.
 As more affluent households moved to the suburbs, poor residents became increasingly concentrated in the City.
-In 2000, about one in every five Baltimore residents lived below the poverty line.
+In 2000, about one in every five Baltimore residents lived below the poverty line (chart X.10).
 From 1990 to 2000, there was an 8 percent decrease in the number of individuals living in poverty.